heikodam/medMap/pard_eudamed_match/README.md

 # PARD-EUDAMED Company Name Matcher

-This script compares company names between the `pard_companies` and `eudamed_companies` tables in Supabase and identifies matches.
+This script compares company names between the `pard_company` and `eudamed_company` tables in Supabase and identifies matches.

 ## Features